 Avoiding a trial may be out of your control, depending on your spouse and the contentiousness of the divorce.
 So, here are five other mistakes to avoid, according to Nolo:

 Be exact when figuring out what exactly you spend each month.
-This will be important to know when things like alimony and child support are decided.
+Expenses will be important to know when things like alimony and child support are decided.

 Even if you agree to split any credit card or other unsecured debt in the divorce settlement, the credit card company won’t care if there is a lapse.
 They will come after the person whose name is on the card.
 If you’re able to pay off this debt before the divorce, it will make the situation easier.